dimenerno/dimenerno.github.io/_posts/2025-01-22-hypernaturals-en.md

 ## 3. Ultrafilters on Infinite Sets

-A filter with the least element is called a **principal filter**, whilst a filter that is not principal is called a **free filter**.
+A filter with the least element is called a **principal filter**, while a filter that is not principal is called a **free filter**.
 All filters we have seen so far are principal filters, which perfectly match the image of "the region an ink dropped at a particular point spreads over".

 > **Exercise.**
 >